kbuksa/Final-Year-Project/diary.md

 To test these actions, I had to create a variable that would identify each of the conditions uniquely, printing out a specific number for each condition that would be checked in the tests.

+# Week 27/03/23 - 02/04/23

+## 30/03

+I have created an algorithm that locates the cars x and y coordinates, printing them out in terminal.
+Every time the car is moved, the coordinates change appropriately.

+The initial car's pose is coordinates (0,0).

+To do this, I had to subscribe to LidarScan and Odometry topics.
+LidarScan gathers the scan ranges that are used to get the closest distance to an obstacle.
+Odometry is used to get data of the car's pose, getting position, orientation, etc. .

+To get the car postition, I use the closest obstacle reading to find the angle of that obstacle, to then use in a calculation to find the x & y positioning.